Joe Walsh Warns ‘Watching Fox News Can Get You Killed’ After Host Questions Social Distancing

 In the video, Ingraham tried to explain to her audience that the social distancing that much of the world recently experienced and the United States practiced for the last four to six weeks might not have been effective.

 “There was no real scientific basis for believing that since it’d never been studied.
 And as one infectious disease doc told me last week, trying to stop this virus with social distancing is like trying to drive a nail through jello.
 Viruses spread.
-It’s what they do,” Ingraham said.
+That’s what they do,” Ingraham said.

 I just did it.
 I just voted in the Democratic Primary for the very 1st time.
 I voted for Joe Biden.
 First time I’ve ever voted for a Democrat for President.
 You see, Donald Trump is a horrible human being.
 He must be defeated.
 We all gotta #BeBrave this year to get it done. pic.twitter.com/le5vHtMzDH